 Your Finest Lines and Wrinkles Explained

-Our simple guide to understanding what causes fine lines and wrinkles
+Our guide to understanding what causes fine lines and wrinkles and what skincare can delay them

 We have all experienced (or will experience) that day when we look into the mirror and see an aged version of ourselves looking back.
 It’s as if it happens overnight!
 The fine lines and wrinkles start to take shape on our faces, these lines appear on our forehead, lips, cheeks, chin, and nose.
-Here we explore why this happens and our approach to ageing healthily.
+Here we explore why they occur, and whether there is anything we can do to delay (or prevent) them from developing?

-Top 3 ingredients to support healthy skin ageing:
+What are the top 3 ingredients to support healthy skin ageing?

-- Retinol.
-This is the number 1 cell regenerator on the market.
+1. Retinol - This is the number 1 cell regenerator on the market.
 This miracle vitamin A derivative comes in many forms, (read more about it here) and when used consistently and correctly can restore your skin’s youthful appearance by encouraging cellular turnover of the skin.

 Finding the right routine for all your skin's needs can be challenging, but your Renude Skin Experts are here to help!
 Book your consultation today to speak to one of our team and receive a step by step routine selected just for you.